TorchlightSoftware/law-docs/src/partials/intro.html.md

 ### We need to organize our machinery

 When we build a system, we need to make sure our concepts are true to the domain.
-We can check this "manually" with lots of conditional logic, double-checking---bookkeeping.
+We can check this "manually" with lots of conditional logic, double-checking—bookkeeping.
 But this is easily scattered across the codebase, making it hard to modify and maintain.

-### JavaScript's types cannot directly encode many constraints

-JavaScript's typing regime is incredibly flexible, but at a cost.
-Suppose we create a constructor for a class representing an email address.
-This task might be more complex than it sounds.
-Ultimately, what we want is a subset of all possible instances of `String`.
-We can make instances of this class correct by construction by *validating* the constructor arguments.
+### Domain modeling and data flow

-But, though methods on an object have at least self-knowledge, functions generally must still must validate all of their explicit inputs.
-This can lead to a codebase whose function bodies are littered with guards and validation calls.
-The problem is only exacerbated when we attempt ad hoc polymorphism.
-Furthermore, we may have validations which depend entirely upon runtime state.
-Such validations frequently end up as conditional test-and-dispatch logic embedded in the cracks of a codebase.
+By validating constructor arguments, we can ensure that objects being used to model a problem domain are correct when instantiated.
+But, though methods on an object have at least self-knowledge, services must still must validate all of their inputs.
+This presents a conflict in scenarios where we want to think of a program as data flowing through a pipeline of services, being transformed as it goes.

 Law is an effort to make our domain modeling readable, extensible, and semantic.
+It does so by providing a means of reasoning about domain objects *and* data transformation.

 ## Inspiration and Foundations